23 Foods That Make You Look Older Than You Really Are

-The way our bodies function and how well we feel physically surely depends on our age.
+The way your body functions and how well you feel physically surely depends on your age.
 But did you know your body could be showing signs of aging that don't align with the number of candles you blew out on your last birthday?

 While chronological age is something we're all familiar with, biological age is a little harder to determine.
-It represents the amount your body has aged due to lifestyle factors like smoking, sun exposure, environmental hazards, and diet, and your body may be older than you consider yourself to be.
+It represents the amount your body has aged due to lifestyle factors like smoking, sun exposure, environmental hazards, and diet.
+So your body may be older than you consider yourself to be.
 By the same token, this is good news!
 It means you have some control over the aging process, and can also end up offsetting the wear and tear that naturally comes with age by eating better, exercising, and quitting bad habits like smoking or excessive tanning.

-We asked top nutritionists to reveal which foods are speeding up the process of aging in your body.
+We asked nutritionists to reveal which foods are speeding up the process of aging in your body.
 Brace yourself—and then check out the foods that do the opposite, aka anti-aging foods that keep you looking and feeling young.
 Read on, and for more on how to eat healthy, you won't want to miss these 21 Best Healthy Cooking Hacks of All Time.

 Picture this: You just got out of a 7 p.m. hot yoga class and your good intentions to cook up a healthy meal now feels like a massive undertaking.
 With your energy zapped, you think about zapping your dinner, too.
 But consider this first: "Frozen meals are notoriously high in sodium.
 Sodium contributes to water retention and an overall 'puffy,' aged appearance," shares Kayleen St. John, RD at Natural Gourmet Institute, a health-supportive cooking school in New York City.
 Too tired to cook?
 Try one of these top meal delivery services for every eating plan instead.